 Now that I have a diagnosis and understand the symptoms, I’m ready to find a cure.

-This paralyzing syndrome, as I discovered, is quite common among those who write on a regular basis.
-There are, naturally, different schools of thought on what brings about writer’s block in the first place.
-The most common notion seems to be that writer’s block is a vicious cycle generated from a fear that your work might not be good enough, followed by anxiety, which in turn stops the flow of your creative juices.
-Some feel it could also be caused by a lack of inspiration, while others think it happens as a result of the deficiency of interesting material.
+This paralyzing syndrome, I’ve discovered, is quite common among those who write on a regular basis.
+There are different schools of thought on what brings about writer’s block in the first place – the most common seems to be that writer’s block is a vicious cycle generated from a fear that your work might not be good enough, followed by anxiety, which in turn stops the flow.
+It could be caused by a lack of inspiration or maybe you don’t have enough interesting material to write about.

-Writer’s block steps heavily on your creativity hose, thereby preventing ideas and coherent thoughts from making it onto the page.
+Whatever the cause, writer’s block steps on your creativity hose, preventing ideas and coherent thoughts from making it onto the page.
 An acute ailment, this disorder must be eradicated before it becomes a chronic condition.
-I am determined to snuff-out this insidious and confidence-blowing virus once and for all, here are some suggestions from writers who’ve had “the block” and overcame it:
+If you’re determined to snuff out this insidious and confidence-blowing virus once and for all, here are some suggestions from writers who’ve had “the block” and overcame it:

-#2 Sit down and type ten of the worst pages of you’ve ever written.
+#2: Sit down and type ten of the worst pages you’ve ever written.

-#4 Give your ideas time to gestate – write about a lot of different things.
+#4: Give your ideas time to form and try writing about a variety of different things.

 Thanks to fellow expat writers Debbie Oakes, Barbara Zaragoza, Giuliana Sica, Rhonda Walker, Mark Leslie and Lisa Chiodo for their contributions to this post – I couldn’t have done it without you.
 “Write on”!